northperseids/pytextui/README.md

 - Sequential scrollable JSON text box (same as above, but with a JSON file instead of array)
 - Multi-font box (can add lines to display with multiple fonts)

-All four text boxes can handle newline characters, unlike the base pygame module.
+All text boxes can handle newline characters, unlike the base pygame module.